'It'd be my honor:' The Rock says after poll shows 46% of adults support a presidential run

-(WNCN) — “The most electrifying man in sports entertainment” could be the next man in the White House.
-Who knows?
+(WNCN) – Could “the most electrifying man in sports entertainment” be the next man in the White House?

 Many fans wasted no time commenting and even lining up for positions of their own.